 Field assistant, Lomas Barbudal Monkey Project (Capuchins, Costa Rica)

-The Lomas Barbudal Capuchin Project has been running for 24 years, and (funding permitting) will continue for many years to come.
+The Lomas Barbudal Capuchin Project has been running for 24.5 years, and (funding permitting) will continue for many years to come.
 Each year we accept about 6 interns who stay a full year and participate in data collection.
 The project currently monitors 10 social groups of monkeys.
 Virtually all monkeys are well habituated, and their genetic relationships are known, as well as social histories dating back several years in most cases.
-The primary focus of research currently is coalitions, alliances, and male life history strategies, but are shifting to focusing on female life histories and nutritional ecology, as well as vocal communication.
+The primary foci of research currently are (a) alliance-formation and bond-testing signals, and (b) life history strategies, but we are shifting to focusing on nutritional ecology and the effects of climate change on behavior and population dynamics.

 Application instructions and a detailed guide to working on the project are on the following website: